Grace and Forgiveness.

 Such sweet words, and unfortunately, often overlooked by me until something brings them back to my attention.

-It’s the Saturday before Easter.
+It was the Saturday before Easter.
 You know, it’s the weekend that we intentionally set aside to celebrate grace and forgiveness.
 I hate it but last year I was a last minute kind-of-girl.
 The Saturday before, I was running around getting last minute details taken care of for the holiday.
 Yep, you know the ones I’m talking about.
 We had to get shoes and dresses, candy and a few items for kid’s church too.
-I still have to get the groceries and candy.
+I still had to get the groceries and candy as well.

-We didn’t make it that far because the alternator in our truck is FRIED.
-The battery is as dead as it can get.
+We didn’t make it that far because the alternator in our truck was FRIED.
+The battery was as dead as it can get.
 When I saw the battery light come on and the gauge getting lower and lower, I called it a day.
 LOL!
-I got to the nearest auto parts store to have them check the alternator and sure enough, it’s useless now.
-I turned off all of the accessories, rolled the windows down had just enough battery life to get me to my driveway.
+I got to the nearest auto parts store to have them check the alternator and sure enough, it was useless by that point.
+I turned off all of the accessories, rolled the windows down and had just enough battery life to get me to my driveway.
 To tell you how drained it was, I didn’t have enough power to even roll my windows back up.
 I mean it was a close one.
 I was almost stranded on the side of the road in the 1/2 mile from the store to my driveway.

-Yesterday was Good Friday.
-It was (symbolically) the day Jesus died on the cross for the world and payed the ultimate price of sin.
-As a mom, I can’t imagine what his mother was experiencing in that dark moment as she watched her son in such torment.
-Even knowing how the story ends, my heart hurts for her in that moment.
+The Friday before Easter Sunday is Good Friday.
+It is (symbolically) the day Jesus died on the cross for the world and payed the ultimate price of sin.
+As a mom, I can’t imagine what Mary, His mother, was experiencing in that dark moment as she watched her son in such torment.
+Even knowing how the story ends, my heart aches for her in that moment.